Transport information geometry I: Riemannian calculus on probability simplex: Abstract

 \section{Abstract}

-We study the Riemannian structures of the probability simplex on a weighted graph introduced by $L^2$-Wasserstein metric.
-The main idea is to embed the probability simplex as a submanifold of the positive orthant.
-From this embedding, we establish the geometry formulas of the probability simplex in Euclidean coordinates.
-The geometry computations on discrete simplex guide us to introduce the ones in the Fr{\'e}chet manifold of densities supported on a finite dimensional base manifold.
-Following the steps of Nelson, Bakery-{\'E}mery, Lott-Villani-Strum and the geometry of density manifold, we demonstrate an identity that connects the Bakery-{\'E}mery $\Gamma_2$ operator (carr{\'e} du champ it{\'e}r{\'e}) and Yano's formula on the base manifold.
-Several examples of differential equations in probability simplex are demonstrated.
+We formulate the Riemannian calculus of the probability set embedded with $L^2$-Wasserstein metric.
+This is an initial work of transport information geometry.
+Our investigation starts with the probability simplex (probability manifold) supported on vertices of a finite graph.
+The main idea is to embed the probability manifold as a submanifold of the positive measure space with a nonlinear metric tensor.
+Here the nonlinearity comes from the linear weighted Laplacian operator.
+By this viewpoint, we establish torsion--free Christoffel symbols, Levi-Civita connections, curvature tensors and volume forms in the probability manifold by Euclidean coordinates.
+As a consequence, the Jacobi equation, Laplace-Beltrami and Hessian operators on the probability manifold are derived.
+These geometric computations are also provided in the infinite-dimensional density space (density manifold) supported on a finite-dimensional manifold.
+In particular, an identity is given connecting the Baker-{\'E}mery $\Gamma_2$ operator (carr{\'e} du champ it{\'e}r{\'e}) by connecting Fisher-Rao information metric and optimal transport metric.
+Several examples are demonstrated.